wendyyh/cse15l-lab-reports/lab_report_2.md

     }
  }
  ```
 ## Part 3: What I have learned from week 2-3 labs?
+Through labs from week 2 and 3, I have learned about how to build and run a basic web server as well as the process of debuging.
+I get to know not only components in an URL but also the concepts in bugs, such as failure-induced input, symptoms, etc. I think these skills would help me a lot in the future program development in that I am able to build and debug a program in a more logical way.